appvision-gmbh/json2typescript/README.md

 > Tip: Make sure you import `JsonObject` from `json2typescript`.

-#### First parameter: classIdentifier (optional)
+#### First parameter: classIdentifier

-The first parameter of `@JsonObject` is meant to be a unique class identifier, usually just the class name.
+The first parameter of `@JsonObject` must be a unique class identifier, usually just the class name.
-In many applications, developers deploy minified code which also minifies class names.
-Adding a class identifier is highly recommended because it will prevent collision of class names.

 ### Property decorators